rishizek/CarND-Advanced-Lane-Lines/README.md

 ---
 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the 2nd-3rd code cell of the Jupyter notebook located in "./camera_calibration.ipynb".
+The code for this step is contained in the 2nd-3rd cell of the Jupyter notebook located in "camera_calibration.ipynb".

 I started by obtained the reference code from [Udacity's Camera Calibration code](https://github.com/udacity/CarND-Camera-Calibration), and modified parameters so that the code ran with this project (e.g. the number of chessboard corners, etc.).
-Then, the "object points", which assumes the image locate on xy plane (i.e. z=0), and the "image points", stores actual data points (x, y) on each images, are collected (in 2nd code cell).
+Then, the "object points", which assumes the image locate on xy plane (i.e. z=0) and the "image points", which store actual data points (x, y) on each images, are recorded (in 2nd code cell).
 After that, the camera calibration and distortion coefficients are calculated in the 3rd code cell using the `cv2.calibrateCamera()`, which uses `objpoints` and `imgpoints` as input variables.